Iowa (5-0, 1-0) defeated #18/19 Wisconsin

 Ferentz was a member of Hayden Fry’s Iowa staff for nine years as offensive line coach (1981-89).
 Iowa appeared in eight bowl games during the time Ferentz was an Iowa assistant.
 A pair of Rose Bowls (1982 & 1986), two Holiday Bowl appearances (1986-87) and a pair of Peach Bowl visits (1982 & 1988), along with appearances in the Gator (1983) and Freedom (1984) bowls, highlighted his previous Iowa stay.
 Iowa’s record in those nine years was 73-33-4 and included two 10-win and two nine-win seasons.

 Offensive lines under the direction of Ferentz anchored four of Iowa’s highest scoring offenses.
-Five of Iowa’s top offensive teams, in terms of yards gained per game, were operating behind Ferentz coached offensive lines.
-And, seven of Iowa’s top 10 passing teams of all time occurred during the Ferentz years of the 1980's.
+Eight of Iowa’s top 10 offensive teams, in terms of yards gained per game, have operated with Ferentz as the head coach or offensive line coach.
+And, Iowa’s top nine passing teams of all time have occurred with Ferentz as the head coach or offensive line coach.

-Kirk's coaching career began as a student assistant (1977) at his alma mater, Connecticut.
-The next two years (1978-79) were spent at Worcester Academy, where Kirk also taught English literature.
+Ferentz’ coaching career began as a student assistant (1977) at his alma mater, Connecticut.
+The next two years (1978-79) were spent at Worcester Academy, where he also taught English literature.
 He served as a graduate assistant offensive line coach at Pittsburgh during the 1980 season.
 That Pittsburgh team (coached by Jackie Sherrill) finished with an 11-1 record and a number two national ranking.

 He joined Fry’s staff in 1981 and the Hawkeyes won their first conference title and Rose Bowl berth in over 20 years.
 A string of 19 straight non-winning seasons came to an end in 1981.
 Ferentz continued as Iowa’s line coach thru the 1989 season.

-Kirk served as the honorary chair of the University of Iowa’s 1999-00 United Way campaign and he serves on the National Advisory Board of the Bethesda Family Services Foundation.
-Kirk and his wife, Mary, have given two major financial gifts to the University of Iowa.
-The most recent was a $400,000 gift to the University’s College of Liberal Arts and University Children’s Hospital.
-The Ferentz' also made a $100,000 gift to the University’s College of Liberal Arts in 2003.
+Ferentz served as the honorary chair of the University of Iowa’s 1999-00 United Way campaign and he serves on the National Advisory Board of the Bethesda Family Services Foundation.
+He and his wife, Mary, have given multiple major financial gifts to the University of Iowa.
+Those gifts include a $400,000 gift to the University’s College of Liberal Arts and University Children’s Hospital and a $100,000 gift to the University’s College of Liberal Arts in 2003.

-Kirk and Mary are very enthusiastic supporters of the University of Iowa Children’s Hospital.
+Ferentz and his wife are very enthusiastic supporters of the University of Iowa Children’s Hospital.
 From serving as advocates for the hospital across the state; to hosting and speaking at events to raise support for UI Children’s Hospital; to their personal generosity in establishing the “Ferentz Family Pediatric Research and Education Endowment Fund” in 2007.
-In addition, the Iowa Women’s Football Academy has pledged $1 million over the next five years to the University of Iowa’s new Children’s Hospital, currently under construction across the street from Kinnick Stadium.
+In addition, the Iowa Women’s Football Academy has donated more than $1 million to the University of Iowa’s new Children’s Hospital, currently under construction across the street from Kinnick Stadium.

-Ferentz was born August 1, 1955, in Royal Oak, MI.
+Ferentz was born Aug.
+1, 1955, in Royal Oak, Michigan.
 He attended Upper St. Clair High School in Pittsburgh.
 He graduated from the University of Connecticut in 1978 with a bachelor’s degree in English Education.
 He was a football captain and an academic all-Yankee Conference linebacker at UConn.

-Kirk and his wife, Mary, have five children.
-They are Brian (28), Kelly (26), Joanne (24), James (22) and Steven (17).
-Brian was a three-year letterman (2003-05) with the Hawkeye football team and is in his fourth year as Iowa’s offensive line coach.
+Ferentz and his wife, Mary, have five children, and one granddaughter (Presley).
+They are Brian, Kelly, Joanne, James and Steven.
+Brian was a three-year letterman and captain (2003-05) with the Hawkeye football team and is in his fourth year as Iowa’s offensive line coach.
 He earned his bachelor’s degree from Iowa in 2006.
 James was also a three-year letterman and captain (2010-12) for the Hawkeyes.
 He started at center in all 38 games in his last three seasons and played for the NFL’s Houston Texans last season.
 He earned his bachelor’s degree from Iowa in 2012.
-Steven is in his fourth year in the Iowa program.
+Steven is in his fourth year in the Iowa football program in 2015.
 Joanne earned her bachelor’s degree from Iowa in 2010 and Kelly earned her JD and MHA degrees from Iowa in 2010 and 2011.

 Ferentz' Coaching Career